U.S. National Counterintelligence Strategy

 - Pillar Two: Protect U.S. Strategic Advantages

-- Pillar Three: Invest for the Future
+- Pillar Three: Invest in the Future

 Document Introduction